rexresearch

 voltage electrical transients.
 Therefore, radar and electronic

-warfare equipment, satellite, microwave, UHF, VHF, HF and low band
+warfare equipment, satellite, microwave, UHF, VHF, HF and low

-communications equipment and television equipment are all
+band communications equipment and television equipment are all

 potentially vulnerable to the EMP effect.

-[0011] A known effective countermeasure method to protect against
+[0011] A known effective countermeasure method to protect

-equipment in an electrically conductive enclosure, termed a
+contain equipment in an electrically conductive enclosure,

-capable of stopping an attack using electromagnetism, such as an
+cage can be capable of stopping an attack using

-EMP.
+electromagnetism, such as an EMP.
 SUMMARY

 [0012] In an exemplary embodiment, a directed-energy system